marwiz108/cfc-scraper/README.md

 ## Running the application

+To run the program with one command, navigate to the root directory and run:

+`make all`

-In the terminal or an IDE, navigate to the project's root directory, and run:
+Alternatively, in the terminal or an IDE, navigate to the project's root directory, and run:

 `pip install -r requirements.txt`

 `python ./scraper.py`

 Note: make sure you are using pip and python versions > 3.

+To cleanup the files you can run:

+`make clean`

+or:

+`rm external_resources.json word_count.json`

 The program will output two `.json` files, one for the externally loaded resources, and the other for the word frequency count.